AdobeDocs/cja-apis/src/pages/endpoints/segments/index.md

 | `modified` | String | Date that the segment was last modified (ISO 8601) |
 | `created` | String | Date that the segment was created (ISO 8601) |

-### Find components that use a specified segment
+## Find components that use a specified segment

-To retrieve a list of components that contain a specified segment, include the `usedIn` expansion parameter in your multiple segments request.
+To retrieve components that contain a specified segment, include the `usedIn` expansion parameter in any GET segments request.

-The following example shows a list components that include the `Example channel segment`, as provided for the value for the `usedIn` expansion parametr.
+The following example shows a list components that include the `Example channel segment`, as provided for the value for the `usedIn` expansion parameter.
 Note that the details for components `4444` and `5555` are returned:

 ```json
 {